HomeDing/homeding.github.io/otaelement.md

 The WebServer must be enabled on the device to use this protocol.

-The OTAelement is a system element to configure this functionality and cannot send or receive actions.
+The OTAElement is a system element to configure this functionality and cannot send or receive actions.

+Since the OTA Element initializes  the mDNS protocol as well no mDNS library needs to be used and initiated explicitly.

 ## Upload batch: